• Coronavirus Advice for Staff

 • Aspiring young people who are equipped with the knowledge and skills needed to able to make informed choices about their futures.

-In order to achieve these aims, the following sets out the SMSC curriculum intent
+In order to achieve these aims, the following sets out the Personal Development curriculum intent:

-• Develop foundational knowledge of a range of SMSC issues including RSE, British Values and Citizenship.
+• Develop foundational knowledge of a range of Personal Development issues including RSE, British Values and Citizenship.

 • Develop cultural capital and character.